 Made up of 13 directly elected members, the community hits refresh with partial elections every six months.
 There were 16 candidates for the six spots open this round.
 While some have served on the TC before, we wanted to introduce them to the growing OpenStack community.

-Here they are the newly-elected members, in alphabetical order, from their candidacy statements:
+Here are the newly elected members, in alphabetical order, from their candidacy statements:

 Paul Belanger, a Red Hat senior software engineer who has been contributing since the 2012 Folsom release.
 Calling his candidacy a “step outside his comfort zone” says he hopes to bring an operations point of view to the TC along with his “primary passion” of “helping provide the OpenStack resources to contributors to make OpenStack awesome.
 In doing so, working on the infrastructure project allows for the ability to see what is great about OpenStack and what could use improvements.”